idcnys/jarvis/README.md

 This README provides an overview of the folder structure for the project.
 Each folder and file serves a specific purpose in the application.
 For further details, refer to the respective files and directories.

-## Make sure to add your own api keys as well as keydict.
+Make sure to add your own api keys as well as keydict. run `key_test.py` to get the hidden keycodes and add them in the `user_data/keydict.txt`.